kaelwi/sweng-uno/README.md

     - in folder src execute following command in cmd: javac -d ../out *.java (-d sets the destination directory for class files, the destination directory must already exist, https://stackoverflow.com/questions/36682472/how-to-set-the-output-of-a-javac-compiled-file/36682516)
 - if there are already class files (e.g., like in our intellij project structure in directory out/production/uno), or you just compiled it with the above command:
     - navigate to the output folder containing the class files
-    - needed command in cmd: java Main
+    - needed command in cmd: java main.Main

 ## Roadmap: